peterlidee/searchparams-next-15/article/article-5.md

 So, we need to fix this.
 We need to return something from our `useSearchParams` mock.
 But what? `useSearchParams` returns a `URLSearchParams` interface that gives us access to a whole bunch of properties like `set`, `get`, `has`, ...
 We only need the `get` method.

 We could just create a new `URLSearchParams` interface, pass it mock `searchParams` (f.e. `{ sortOrder: 'asc' }`) and return that from `useSearchParams` mock.
-That might work but there a problem with it.
+That might work but there's a problem with it.
 I would **not** enable us to listen for the `searchParams.get` method to have been called.
 And that is something we do want to test.

 We actually need the `get` method to be mocked or to be a mock.
 So let's return an object from `useSearchParams`.
 On this object we put a `get` property with a `Jest` mock as value: